WayneNyariroh/portfolio/README.md

 > **Concept explored:** Cohorts.<br>

-Clients are assigned to a cohort based on the first time they appeared in the dataset i.e, the time of first order, then their behaviour monitored over a duration.
+Clients are assigned to a cohort based on the first time they appeared in the dataset i.e, the time of first order, then their purchasing behaviour monitored over a duration.
 Concept of Cohorts and Retention Analysis can be extended to various organizations and institutions; a private clinic can use it to observe returning patients or monitor appointment keeping.<br>

 <ins>[View Project](https://github.com/WayneNyariroh/customer-retention_cohortAnalysis/blob/main/RetentionAnalysis.ipynb)</ins>